by Stephen King

 The tale opens with an unthinkable, seemingly random crime that has horrific consequences and King had me hooked.
 The crime goes unsolved and is one of a handful that plagues now retired cop Bill Hodges.
 He sits in his home day after day watching a regiment of daily talk shows, fondling his gun, and contemplating suicide.
 When the mail falls through his door he finds a letter from someone identifying themselves as Mr. Mercedes.
 He is threatening another attack and it springs Bill out of his depression and back on the case.
 He enlists his neighborhood friend, Jerome to aid him, and picks up other help along the way.

 The tale that unfolds in Mr. Mercedes takes us on one heck of a ride with twists and turns that kept me up listening into the wee hours.
-King includes our villain Brady Hartfield’s perspective and call me creepy but I loved getting inside his twisted mind.
+King includes our villain Brady Hartfield’s perspective, and call me creepy, but I loved getting inside his twisted mind.
 King’s characters are not your typical heroes and villains.
-They are quirky, and flawed and he quickly brings them to life as you root for them, fear for them and shiver as they cross hairs with Brady.
+They are quirky and flawed and he quickly brings them to life as you root for them, fear for them and shivers as they crosshairs with Brady.
 The story was perfectly paced with moments of intense suspense, and eye-opening horror.
 King then weaves in humor, friendship and teamwork giving you the entire package.

 Will Patton is the narrator and many of you will recognize the name from the hit show Falling Skies.
 He has performed in more than forty-five films and was the narrator for King’s previous novel Doctor Sleep.
 Patton brought the tale to a completely new level for me.
 I adored his voice for Jerome as well as the other cast.
 He made Brady’s thoughts seem real and added a creep factor that gave me shivers.
 His interpretation of Bill Hodges reminded me of the old dime store novels and Patton breathed life into him.
 As I closed my eyes, listening to Patton each character was easily identifiable, and the tale flowed seamlessly allowing me to experience that book high I constantly crave.